kir-dev/StartSCH/README.md

 2. Open `StartSCH.slnx`
 3. Ensure AuthSCH credentials are correctly set up: *Explorer* > *StartSch* > right-click > *Tools* > *.NET User Secrets*
 4. Click *Debug 'StartSch'* (the green bug icon in the top right) or press `F5`

+[//]: # (TODO: add details about WASM debugging.
+Perhaps create a separate doc for it?)

 ### Running with hot reloading